-Fareway Stores makes the green through groceries.
-The regional grocery chain operates under the Fareway banner, primarily in Iowa but also in Minnesota, Nebraska, and several other states in the Midwest.
+Fareway Stores makes green through groceries.
+The regional grocery chain operates under the Fareway banner, primarily in Iowa but also in Minnesota, Nebraska, and several other Midwestern states.
 Fareway's 100-plus locations average about 25,000 sq. ft.
-Eschewing such amenities as video rentals and dry-cleaning services, Fareway Stores sticks to the basics -- lots of meat (all cut to order) and groceries only -- counts on low prices and customer service to compete with supercenter operators, such as
+Eschewing such amenities as video rentals and dry-cleaning services, Fareway Stores sticks to the basics -- lots of meat (all cut to order) and groceries only -- counting on low prices and customer service to compete with supercenter operators, such as

 Fareway's stores rang up an estimated $1.2 billion in sales in fiscal 2012 (ended October).